loyzjve/Suivi-de-ligne-virtuelle-par-QR-Code/README.md

 ## Disclusion
 To solve the localization and mapping problem for square markers in 2 dimensions.
 Rafael's group came up with a method.They first created a closed loop using translation errors and rotation errors.
 So they got a pose chart.
 Finally, they minimized reprojection errors.

+The differences between this projet and their projet are choises of approach.
+We choose the transformation of landmarks to solve the problem of closed loop while they choose Bundle Adjustment.
+Besides, I choose B-Spline to calculate a trajectory while they choose minimization of reprojection error.

 ## Conclusion
+This projet need to be continue.
+I will correct programs of B-Spline and combine three of them.
+Otherwise, we should compile programs in reality.

+During this projet, I learn a lot in how to present a projet.
+Mr LENGAGNE help me a lot in this part.
+I am very grateful to him.